IsaacScript/isaacscript/docs/function-signatures.md

 Fires from the MC_ENTITY_TAKE_DMG callback when a player takes fatal damage.
 Return false to prevent the fatal damage.

-Note that this function properly takes into account Guppy's Collar, Broken Ankh, and Mysterious Paper.
+Note that this function does properly take into account Guppy's Collar, Broken Ankh, and Mysterious Paper.
+It does not take into account Spirit Shackles, since that isn't a "real" revival item.
+For detecting Spirit Shackles, use the `willReviveFromSpiritShackles()` helper function.

 - When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `PlayerVariant` provided.